spintronics/connect_four/readme.md

 todo:
 - move more stuff to logic so that it can be shared between the client and server
 - get a request handler for the client and make the state support async actions

+- make a presentation that includes the libraries used and design approach